-This guidance has been informed by the scientific advice of the Scottish Government's COVID-19 Advisory Sub Group on Education and Children updated on 25 August 2020 and effective from 31 August 2020.
-This forms part of the wider plan for safely reopening schools and the main points are:
+This guidance has been informed by the published scientific advice of the Scottish Government's COVID-19 Advisory Sub Group on Education and Children's issues and by it's discussions and advice during January to March 2021.
+The following forms part of the wider plan for safely reopening schools and the main points effective from 19 April 2021 are:

 - It is recommended that immediately prior to entering the school transport, pupils wash or sanitise their hands.

 - Face coverings should be worn by children aged 5 years and over on dedicated school transport unless the child has an exemption

 - Taxi and bus operators are implementing additional measures of increased hygiene within dedicated school transport.
 This includes regular and thorough cleaning and sanitising of surfaces, door handles and seatbelts and regular handwashing.
 Windows in vehicles should be open slightly to improve ventilation.